top of page

 Yes, you are allowed to join.
 The only prerequisite is that you are 18 or older and psyched to help out!
 UQMC is affiliated with UQ Sport, and, therefore, we must have over 50% UQ students, alumni or employees as members within the club.
 That is all!

-I have little experience in hiking, is that enough?
+I have a little bit of hiking experience, if that enough?

 Yes, for the initial stages, that is more than enough!
 However, if you are interested in an overnight hike, we would like to see you on a few single-day hiking trips - before you go off with a huge backpack which includes a tent, food and sleeping gear for multiple days.
 Right?

-I have another question and I do not want to email.
+I have another question and I don’t want to email.
 How can I reach you?

 You can find us on Tuesday or Thursday at Kangaroo Point during our top rope nights, or on one of the organised weekend trips.
-Please see the calendar what is on.
+Please see the calendar to find out what is on.

 How do I get a membership card?